al3xdata3ng/dlt-ols-api-ingestion/README.md

 # OLS EFO Data Pipeline

-This project implements a data pipeline that retrieves EFO (Experimental Factor Ontology) terms from the Ontology Lookup Service (OLS) and stores them in a PostgreSQL database.
+This project implements a data pipeline using the DLT (Data Load Tool) framework to retrieve EFO (Experimental Factor Ontology) terms from the Ontology Lookup Service (OLS) and store them in a PostgreSQL database.
+DLT provides efficient data loading capabilities with built-in support for incremental updates, schema management, and data integrity checks.

 ## Prerequisites